 In deference to the noble Lord, Lord Campbell-Savours, I am not giving way to him but I declare my interest as a hereditary Peer and declare my interest that I know why I am here.
 Some people in this House are, I guess, still wondering why they are here.

 What the noble Earl, Lord Erroll, has said is absolutely right.
 I want to pick up three brief points on what has been said.
 The noble Lord, Lord Foulkes, talked about 15-minute speeches in Committee.
-I hope that he will pass the standing orders on to his noble and learned friend Lord Goldsmith, who spoke for 40 minutes at 10 o’clock at night in moving an amendment, and various others who have prevaricated in that Bill.
+I hope that he will pass the Standing Orders on to his noble and learned friend Lord Goldsmith, who spoke for 40 minutes at 10 o’clock at night in moving an amendment, and various others who have prevaricated in that Bill.

 I totally agree with the noble Baroness, Lady Smith of Basildon, on what she said on one Parliament not binding another, but actually, what her noble and learned friend Lord Irvine of Lairg proposed was personal on each of us who came to vote.
 It was not one Parliament binding another; it was for each of us who turned up to vote.
-Therefore, it is up to us to decide whether that is a principle that should be maintained, as I do, or for some who decide that it is not a principle worth supporting anymore.
+Therefore, it is up to us to decide whether that is a principle that should be maintained, as I do, or that it is not a principle worth supporting anymore.

 On the point about succession, I would be only too happy to support a Bill that gave the first child the right of succession to a hereditary peerage.
 That would be an extremely good move but, unfortunately, that is not the Bill that we are discussing.
 I have supported that before, and I would support it again.